Recruiting after the property boom

 In addition to this cooling effect on the property market, the recent change of Government has created uncertainty around new housing policies.
 In October this year, Auckland recorded its first annual decline in house prices in six years, signaling an end to the property boom.

-How will changes to the property market impact employment the real estate and property industry?
+How will changes to the property market impact employment in the real estate and property industry?
 Experts say demand for key roles is as strong as ever.

 Skills in demand